tryretool/retool-onpremise/README.md

   - [Kubernetes](https://docs.retool.com/docs/deploy-with-kubernetes)
   - [Kubernetes + Helm](https://docs.retool.com/docs/deploy-with-helm)
   - [ECS + Fargate](https://docs.retool.com/docs/deploy-with-ecs-fargate)

+Some previously supported deployment methods, such as Heroku and Render, are no longer a good fit for production use.
+You can still access these instructions in [deprecated-onpremise](https://github.com/tryretool/deprecated-onpremise) repository.

 For any inquiries regarding deploying Retool, please feel free to reach out to us at support@retool.com or search our [Community Forums](https://community.retool.com/) and post your question there.